 Tesla Works' nine Officers are elected by the general membership.
 They work together to keep Tesla Works functioning both within the community on campus and the public around the Twin Cities.
 Officers hold weekly meetings to discuss projects, events, and policies.
-They hold outreach events at different places not exactly affiliated with the University like The Works Museum and some of our projects like Light Show extend Tesla Works' footprint beyond campus.
+They hold outreach events at different places like The Works Museum, and some of our projects like Light Show extend Tesla Works' footprint beyond campus.

 The president defines and develops the group's core services, especially new ones.
 They help other officers understand and complete their responsiblities and offers constructive feedback to group leadership.

 The vice president assists the president in fulfilling their responsibilities, records and maintains the history of the group, defines an aspect of the group to reform and takes action to achieve it, and is primarily responsible, but not liable for, the group's saftey procedures.